This baked eggplant rollatini is easy to make and deliciously comforting. You won’t be able to resist the ricotta and basil-stuffed eggplant rolls!

 To assemble the eggplant rolls:

-- Tomato sauce – Use your favorite jarred tomato or marinara sauce, or make your own using my easy Low Calorie Pasta Sauce recipe.
+- Tomato sauce – Use your favorite jarred tomato or marinara sauce, or try homemade pomodoro or sugo.

 - Parmesan cheese – Because why only add one type of cheese on top when you can have two?

-- Fresh basil leaves – The flecks of green on top make the finished dish pop.
+- Fresh basil leaves – The flecks of green on top make the finished dish pop and also it complements anything tomato-based so well.

 How to make eggplant rollatini

+Step 3- Assemble the eggplant rolls.
 Add a small spoonful of the cheesy ricotta filling near the end of an eggplant slice.
-Roll it up tightly and place it in the dish.
+Roll it up tightly and place it in a casserole dish.
 Repeat until you run out of eggplant/ricotta.

-Cover the dish with foil and bake in the oven.
-After about 20 minutes, remove the foil and bake again until the cheese is melted and gooey.
+Step 5- Bake.
+Cover with foil and bake for 20 minutes.
+Remove the foil and continue cooking until the cheese melts.

 - Don’t skip salting the eggplant.
 This process draws out excess moisture, helping you avoid watery eggplant rollatini!